stefanpla-dev/stefanpla-dev/README.md

   </a>
 </p>

-- 🔭 I’m currently working on getting certified as a User of the Unity Game Engine and working through John Crickett's coding challenges at codingchallenges.fyi.
+- 🔭 I’m currently working on getting certified as a User of the Unity Game Engine and toying with Digital Asset's flagship programming language, Daml.
 - 💬 Ask me about my bootcamp experience or the story that got me there.
 - 📫 How to reach me: spla@icloud.com, linkedin.com/in/stefanpla/
 - ⚡ Fun fact: ...
 I used to game competetively!
 Smash Bros.
 Melee, anyone?